Glaucoma and Cataracts

 Cataracts do not cause glaucoma per se, although there are certain rare forms (outside the scope of this discussion) in which the cataract is the causative factor of elevated eye pressure and damage to the optic nerve.

 More commonly, a cataract can contribute to primary-angle closure, in which the eye’s drainage angle is more narrow than usual.
 Generally, the angle can be thought of as the angle between the iris and the cornea (see medical illustration below).

 Cataracts can play a role because as the lens becomes a cataract, it becomes cloudy and thickens, and the drainage angle can further narrow.
-Therefore, for some patients, it may make sense to remove the cataract as part of a treatment plan for glaucoma.
-Additionally, we now have strong evidence to suggest that cataract removal by itself can lower eye pressure by a few points.
+Therefore, the EAGLE study demonstrated that for some patients with primary angle closure and primary angle closure glaucoma, it may make sense to remove the cataract as part of a treatment plan for glaucoma.
+Additionally, we now have strong evidence to suggest that cataract removal by itself in open-angle glaucoma can also lower eye pressure by a few points.